marcoalopez/COC_compilation/README.md

 > [!IMPORTANT]
 > If you find a missing study or an error/typo, open an issue [here](https://github.com/marcoalopez/COC_compilation/issues) or send me an email and I will update the reference list.

+**Acknowledgements**.
+We thank Sergio Llana-Fúnez, Romain Tilhac, José Ignacio Gil Ibarguchi and Benito Ábalos for their contributions and corrections.

 [TOC]

 ## Regular papers (1961-today)